 Colorado has a hybrid voting system in which all active, registered voters receive a ballot in the mail.
-Individuals can fill out that ballot at home, and either mail it back with a stamp, drop the ballot off in one of our 24/7 drop-off boxes throughout the County (there are 15), or drop it off at a Voter Service and Polling Center.
+Individuals can fill out that ballot at home, and either mail it back with postage, drop off the ballot in one of our 24/7 secure drop-off boxes throughout the County (there are 15), or drop it off at a Voter Service and Polling Center.
+Locations of 24/7 secure ballot drop-off boxes are available here.

 In order to receive your ballot in the mail, you must register (or update your address/registration as needed) within 8 days of the Election.
-For the 2018 Primary Election, that means June 18.
+For the 2018 General Election, that deadline is October 29.
 You can register to vote prior to that deadline on www.govotecolorado.com.

-But if you miss the deadline to register for your mail ballot, you can still register and vote at one of our Voter Service & Polling Centers up until Election Day.
+But if you miss the deadline to register for your mail ballot, you can still register and vote at one of our Voter Service & Polling Centers through Election Day.

-VSPCs also afford citizens the opportunity to vote in person if they choose.
-For a list of VSPCs for the 2018 Primary Election, click here.
+Should you prefer to vote in person, you can visit any Voter Service and Polling Center (VSPC).
+For a list of VSPCs for the 2018 General Election, click here.

 El Paso County Elections Department | Angie Leath, Director of Elections